Deagle2/cryptonite_taskphase_nathan/Linux Luminarium/Shell Variables.md

 # Module 7: Shell Variables

 ## Course Introduction
-Command line interface is colloquially referred to as a "shell", programs written in this language are referred to as "shell scripts".
+Command line interface `(CLI)` is colloquially referred to as a "shell", programs written in this language are referred to as "shell scripts".
 When you're using the command line, you are basically writing a shell script line by line

 #  Printing Variables